BFRO STORE

 Ohio BFRO investigator Damon Pfeifer sourced these new devices out of Taiwan (now the leading computer chip makers in the world) and is now selling them cheaper than similar units out there.
 He sells them for $995.
 They are limited edition but he will order more as necessary.

-This scope design from Taiwan is actually a better weartherized version of this same AGM monocular, made by the same source manufacturer.
-Hence, if you want to know all the internal technical specifications for the BFRO thermal monocular the review the specs for the AGM ASP TM25-384 ($1,800).
+This scope design from Taiwan is actually a better weartherized version of a widely sold thermal monocular made by the same source manufacturer.
+Hence, if you want to know all the internal technical specifications for the BFRO thermal monocular then review the specs for the AGM ASP TM25-384 ($1,600).

 Here is some test footage from the BFRO thermal on YouTube.
 NOTE: YouTube compresses their video uploads a bit which lowers the sharpess from the original video.
 Hence, the video you will see below is slightly less sharp than what you can see on a video player on your computer that shows the original resolution.